 Start planning early

 Start weeding out your current possessions.
 Throw out, give away, or sell the things that you don’t want to move at a yard sale or donate to a charity.
+Kim Cannon & Co offers numerous resources to assist you with all.

 Start packing early

 Anything that you are sure you will not be using before moving day should get boxed.
+Our Team can provide you with a complimentary Staging Consultation to determine what should stay for purposes of marketing, and what should be packed up.

 Identify your home’s flaws or problems